 Where possible, the links in the titles below take you to jstor or to an on-line journal, with pre-prints linked at the end of the citation.
 Where only pre-prints are available, the entire citation is one link.
 Please feel free to email me if you have any trouble accessing these papers.

 “What Is a Will?”
-Free Will: Philosophers and Neuroscientists in Conversation, Uri Maoz and Walter Sinnott-Armstrong, eds.(Oxford: Oxford University Press, in press).
+Free Will: Philosophers and Neuroscientists in Conversation, Uri Maoz and Walter Sinnott-Armstrong, eds.(Oxford: Oxford University Press, 2021): 11–20. (pre-print)

 This chapter presents two contrasting pictures of the will.
 On the first, “the will” is a psychological structure or module within a person that originates spontaneous or endogenous activity, independently of external influence.
 On the second, “the will” is that collection of ordinary states of mind (cares, concerns, beliefs, desires, commitments, fears, etc.) that generates intentional, or voluntary, or responsible activity—it is the functioning together of those aspects of mind that account for human activity.
 A challenge is posed for each.
 The challenge for the first is to say how the outputs of this module are the activity of the person.
 The challenge for the second is to say how psychological activity that might be entirely explained by a person’s history and environment can nonetheless be free and responsible activity.
 The replies take up an important question about the role of consciousness, in each picture.

 “When Is an Action Voluntary?”
-Free Will: Philosophers and Neuroscientists in Conversation, Uri Maoz and Walter Sinnott-Armstrong, eds.(Oxford: Oxford University Press, in press).
+Free Will: Philosophers and Neuroscientists in Conversation, Uri Maoz and Walter Sinnott-Armstrong, eds.(Oxford: Oxford University Press, 2021): 21–30. (pre-print)

 This chapter presents four different senses of “voluntary” that might be in play.
 First, voluntary1 movement contrasts with bodily movement not guided by the person—such as blinking or digesting, which are involuntary1.
 Second, you might move voluntarily1, and yet make a mistake—you might send an email to the wrong person—you then act involuntarily2.
 In contrast, voluntary2 action is successful.
 Third, you might purposely and even successfully do something you didn’t want to do—through the cargo overboard during the storm.
 In such cases, you act involuntarily3.
 In contrast, you might act happily, as a volunteer, so to speak.
 You then act voluntarily3.
 Finally, sometimes you can be manipulated or deceived into acting as a volunteer—in which case you lack an important form of freedom.
 We might say that you act involuntarily4.
 I suggest that the first two senses might be fruitfully studied by neuroscience, while the final sense marks a distinction draw by ethical reflection.